azuredevops619/MCW-Intelligent-analytics/Whiteboard-design-session/WDS-trainer-guide-Intelligent-analytics.md

 * A public chat room for hotel guests and hotel staff, called the Hotel Lobby
 * A bot that can automatically answer guest questions about the hotel
 * Full-text message search, including via #hashtags and @usernames
-* Send email or SMS messages to guests informing them their housekeeping or room service request has been received, and the estimated time of delivery
 * Send email or SMS messages to hotel manager or customer service if guest sentiment indicates they are upset, so hotel staff can respond quickly

 Adventure Works wants to build a solution that is both scalable and extensible.
 According to Marc Tripp, the CTO of Adventure Works: "We want it scalable in the sense that it could support the chat requirements of the largest hotels in the world, currently with as many as 7,200 rooms.
 While we don't anticipate having any single chat room with a thousand guests or 2,000 concurrent one-on-one chats between a guest and the concierge staff, we want a solution that could handle that if it needed to."